DanieleCalvo/IntroPARCO_2024_H1_Calvo/README.md

 <img src="Images_readme/ls.jpg" alt="ls" width="500">

-after you saw the name of the pbs file, use qsub `NameOfThePbsFile.pbs` to run it
+after you saw the name of the pbs file, open it clicking it on the left (where you moved it), so you can change the path to  `/home/YourName.YourSurname/DirectoryName/` then, use qsub `NameOfThePbsFile.pbs` to run it

 <img src="Images_readme/qsub.jpg" alt="qsub" width="500">

 with qstat -u `YourName.YourSurname` you can see the status of your pbs

 <img src="Images_readme/qstat.jpg" alt="qstat" width="500">

+Sometime the pbs refuse to collaborate.
+It could be that the file is considered in windows mode.
+To change it, open it with the default text editor and change it on top left (you'll see many icons, click on the penguin) (remember to save the file before you close it).